pypa/packaging.python.org/source/tutorials/packaging-projects.rst

 Finally, it's time to upload your package to the Python Package Index!

-The first thing you'll need to do is register and account on `Test PyPI`.
+The first thing you'll need to do is register an account on `Test PyPI`.
 Test PyPI is a separate instance of the package index intended for testing and experimentation.
 It's great for things like this tutorial where we don't necessarily want to upload to the real index.
 To register an account, go to